elandsma/ThisIsTheGwei/README.md

 - [Etherscan](https://etherscan.io/) API key.
 >You can find out how to get an API key at [https://docs.etherscan.io/getting-started/creating-an-account](https://docs.etherscan.io/getting-started/creating-an-account).
 >
-> The free account tier will work just fine - ThisIsTheGwei is designed to abide by all Etherscan API rate limits.
+> The free account tier will work just fine; **This Is The Gwei** is designed to abide by all Etherscan API rate limits.

 ## Installation